 Ina Coolbrith Park is a hidden treasure in Russian Hill that offers spectacular views of the city and San Francisco Bay.
-In 1947 the park was dedicated to California's first Poet Laureate, Ina Donna Coolbrith (1841 - 1928), and is located near her former home at 1604 Taylor Street.
+In 1947 the park was dedicated to California's first Poet Laureate, Ina Donna Coolbrith (1841 - 1928), as it is located near her former home at 1604 Taylor Street.
 Ina Coolbrith inhabited a literary and artistic circle that included Mark Twain, Isadora Duncan, and Jack London.
-She was a librarian at the Oakland Library Association, The San Francisco Mercantile Library, and the Bohemian Club.
+She was a librarian at the Oakland Library Association, the San Francisco Mercantile Library, and the Bohemian Club.
 Her monographs: "A Perfect Day and Other Poems", "Songs from the Golden Gate", and "California" are available today in print and ebooks.

 Backstory and Context

 Ina Coolbrith came to California with her family on a wagon train in 1851.
 She attended school in Los Angeles, and as a young woman Ina made San Francisco her home (1).
 Coolbrith published her first poems in the Los Angeles Star and California Home Journal.
 In the 1860s, she published poems in The Californian, The Galaxy, and several issues of Overland Monthly, for which she also served as a co-editor (2,3).

 Coolbrith held literary salons at her Russian Hill home that were well attended by America's artistic elite.
 Coolbrith, Bret Harte (the editor of Overland Monthly), and fellow poet Charles Warren Stoddard became known as the "Golden Gate Trinity" of the San Francisco literary scene in the 1860s and 70s (4).